Janzokk/BreadMakeSense/README.md

 Is very interesting and fun

-This is our first game and is a final project for college (so pls dont be to harsh), we will update probablly to improve or fix some functions
+This is our first game and a final project for college (so pls dont be to harsh), we will update probablly to improve or fix some functions

 All copyright deserved to J&J company (aka ours)